Asbestos Lung Cancer

 In addition to VA benefits, the Mesothelioma Veterans Center can connect veterans with world-renowned physicians and nurses on staff that can answer any of your treatment questions.
 We encourage veterans to call and find out how we can help them.

-Asbestos is a highly durable mineral that was once used in many products like construction materials and vehicle parts.
+Asbestos is a durable mineral once used in many products like construction materials.
 Today, it is a known carcinogen (cancer-causing substance).
 The dangers of asbestos were hidden for decades by corporations that made and profited from asbestos products.

-U.S. veterans have a higher-than-average risk of lung cancer from asbestos, as the military used asbestos for decades in bases, vehicles, ships, and other products.
-Asbestos was favored by the military because it was cheap, flame-resistant, and thought to be safe.
+U.S. veterans have a high risk of lung cancer as the military used asbestos for decades in bases, vehicles, ships, and other products before the risks were known.

 Today, the U.S. Department of Veterans Affairs (VA) recognizes the dangers of asbestos.
 Veterans with asbestos lung cancer or other asbestos-related diseases may qualify for VA benefits like monthly payouts and medical care.